-Adding BTLD after the Initial Installation
+Adding BTLD after the initial installation

-- Use the ServerGuide Diskette Factory to create an IBM ServeRAID Device Drivers for SCO Operating Systems Diskette. - Start the server in system maintenance mode, and log in as root. - 3.
-Type:

-installpkg

-- Press Enter; then, select the diskette drive in which you will insert your installation diskette. - 5.
-Insert the IBM ServeRAID Device Drivers for SCO Operating Systems Diskette, when prompted. - When prompted for the name of the package, type: ipsraid cd /etc/conf/cf.d ./link_unix

-Press Enter; then, relink the kernel (as described in "Relinking the kernel" in the SCO OpenServer Handbook) by entering the following commands:
+- 1. Use the ServerGuide Diskette Factory to create an IBM ServeRAID Device Drivers for SCO Operating Systems Diskette. - Start the server in system maintenance mode, and log in as root. - 3.
+Type: - installpkg - 4.
+Press Enter; then, select the diskette drive in which you will insert the installation diskette. - 5.
+Insert the IBM ServeRAID Device Drivers for SCO Operating Systems Diskette, when prompted. - 6.
+When prompted for the name of the package, type: ipsraid - 7.
+Press Enter; then, relink the kernel (as described in "Relinking the kernel" in the SCO OpenServer Handbook) by entering the following commands: - cd /etc/conf/cf.d ./link\unix - 8.
 After the kernel rebuilds, the following message appears:

-The UNIX $^{\odot}$ kernel has been rebuilt.
+The UNIX® kernel has been rebuilt.
 Do you want this kernel to boot by default?